seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 There let him stand, and rave, and cry for food;
 If any one relieves or pities him,
 For the offence he dies.
 This is our doom:
-Some stay to see him fasten’d in the earth.
+Some stay to see him fasten'd in the earth.

 **AARON**
 O, why should wrath be mute, and fury dumb?